WingofaGriffin/twilio-datadog/blog/twilio-datadog.md

 #### 5. Define alert conditions

-We are keeping this section as is for now in order to get an alert immediately after a failed test, but if you would like to change this, this is where it is done.
+We are keeping this section as is for now in order to get an alert immediately after a failed test, but please change this to your personal needs.

-We will get to #6 after we set up webhooks.
+Section 6 will be discussed after we set up webhooks in the next section.

 ### Setting up webhook notifications with Twilio

 Now that we have a test set up, we want a way to be notified outside of the Datadog platform when something unexpected happens.
 As we are already using Twilio in this app, why not get a notification through a SMS?

 Thankfully, we already have documentation [outlining how to set up our webhook integration with Twilio](https://docs.datadoghq.com/integrations/webhooks/#sending-sms-through-twilio).
-It requires a few steps.
+It requires a few steps, which we will run through now.

 ![Webhook configuration](5.png)